 Dragon Models, Smart Kit III Sturmgeschütz.
 I made it from July to September 2009.

-I’ll make this kit now, if possible, try to board two figures.
-This kit is comparatively fewer parts than that of the other Dragon kit.
+I’ll make this kit now, if possible, and try to board two figures.
+This kit is comparatively fewer parts than the other Dragon kit.

 The start is assembly trank rollers.